Chapter 2:

 Peace—because for once in his life, he'd done something good.
 Something that mattered.

-It was different from years of driving the same delivery routes, then returning to his apartment for late-night anime and gaming marathons.
+It felt different than the years of driving the usual delivery routes, then returning to his apartment for late-night anime and gaming marathons.

 "So this is death," he murmured to the surrounding void.
-Thirty years old is short for many, but a very long one to him.
+Thirty years old is short for many, but felt like a very long one to him.

 Light poured through stained glass windows as he opened his eyes.
 He found himself in what appeared to be an ancient temple or church, with rows of wooden benches etched with unfamiliar symbols.
-A fireplace crackled in the distance, though its flames cast no shadows.
+Felt different than the shrines he had visited.
+A fireplace crackled in the distance, though the flames cast no shadows.

 He glanced down.
 No shadow beneath his feet either.